mach-kernel/mach-kernel.github.io/_posts/2021-01-16-rust-xpc-ffi.md

 #### Surely there is a non-deprecated route

 After some research I learned that the new releases of launchd depend on Apple's closed-source `libxpc`.
-[This page](http://newosxbook.com/articles/jlaunchctl.html) by the author of the Mac OS X/iOS internals book outlines a method for reading XPC calls: we have to attach and break on `xpc_pipe_routine` from where we can subsequently inspect the messages being sent.
+[Jonathan Levin's post](http://newosxbook.com/articles/jlaunchctl.html) outlines a method for reading XPC calls: we have to attach and break on `xpc_pipe_routine` from where we can subsequently inspect the messages being sent.
 [New hardened runtime requirements](https://lapcatsoftware.com/articles/debugging-mojave.html) look at codesign entitlements -- if there is no `get-task-allow`, SIP must be enabled or the debugger won't be able to attach:

 ```
 error: MachTask::TaskPortForProcessID task_for_pid failed: ::task_for_pid ( target_tport = 0x0103, pid = 66905, &task ) => err = 0x00000005 ((os/kern) failure)